 The McMahons are the most influential family in all of professional wrestling.
-You know, owning the WWE tends to give a family that sort of power.
-Ever since Vince managed to obliterate the competition that WCW provided in the Monday Night Wars of the 1990s, no other promotion has come close to challenging the WWE’s monopoly on the wrestling market.
+You know, owning WWE tends to give a family that sort of power.
+Ever since Vince McMahon managed to obliterate the competition that WCW provided in the Monday Night Wars of 1990s, no other promotion has come close to challenging WWE’s monopoly on the wrestling market.
 While AEW is giving a tough competition, they haven't been able to break down the promotion.

 What this does is make the proposition of befriending any member of the McMahon family an extremely attractive concept.
 Of course, getting close to the family is easier said than done these days when they are a successful bunch.